 Also on the house side is the less elaborate, but no less dramatic, Hall of Columns.
 It is 100 feet long and lined with 28 marble Corinthian columns that echo the columns on the building’s exterior.
 The elaborately decorated ceiling is made of cast iron and is part of the support system for the Statuary Hall above it.
 Some of the statues from Statuary Hall have found a new home here, as well.

 Directly beneath the Rotunda is a circular room called the Crypt.
 Despite the name, there are no burials here.
-Thornton’s plan called this room “The Grand Vestibule,” and it still serves the purpose it was designed for: easing traffic flow between the North and South wings, kind of like a highway roundabout.
+Thornton’s plan called this room “The Grand Vestibule,” and it still serves the purpose it was designed for: Easing traffic flow between the North and South wings, like a highway roundabout.

 Learn more about the gravesites of famous citizens in Arlington National Cemetery